email: roadarch@outlook.com

 Hatch, NM

 This Cowboy statue has been standing in front of Franciscan RV since 2006.
 The owner, Teaku Nunn, bought him on eBay from the Western Reserve Historical Society in Cleveland, OH where he had been in storage for several years.
-Prior to that, he was at an Ohio truck stop where he was dubbed the "Evil Stepfather".
+The statue may have been installed in Oklahoma originally as a Phillips 66 Cowboy.
+In the early 1990s, he was moved to a truck stop in Ohio where he was dubbed the "Evil Stepfather".
 Western Reserve purchased and repaired the statue around 1990 but never actually displayed him.
 The statue originally had a rifle and cowboy hat.
 I don't know if Nunn still has the rifle.
 The hat leans against the statue's left leg since there was concern that it would blow off in high winds.
 This statue holds a miniature Winnebago RV.
 There are also two Mama Burger statues and a Soda Jerk nearby.
 For more, see this website. [map]

 Cowboy